loopbackio/loopback-next/docs/site/Getting-started.md

 ## Create a new project

-The CLI tool will scaffold the project, configure TypeScript compiler and install all the required dependencies.
+The CLI tool will scaffold the project, configure the TypeScript compiler, and install all the required dependencies.
 To create a new project, run the CLI as follows and answer the prompts.